River Cities: Historical and Contemporary

 The subject of this symposium builds on a new multiyear initiative in , which Dumbarton Oaks is launching in 2015 with support from the Andrew W. Mellon Foundation.
 Its principal goal is to create a dialogue between designers and scholars to address the landscape consequences of advancing urbanization.
 With this task in mind, the 2015 symposium aims to bring together the work of contemporary designers with the historical perspectives of scholars, encouraging practitioners and historians to bridge the gaps between their modes of thinking. s

-This event is approved for 12 LA CES (ASLA) credits for professional landscape architects.
+This event is approved for 12 LA CES (ASLA) credits for registered landscape architects.

 - Brian Davis and Amelia Jensen, Landscape Architecture, Cornell University, “Rivers as Urban Borderlands: A Thousand Years in São Paulo”